tzeikob/javascript-patterns/CONTRIBUTE.md

 Add free text here...
 ```

 Where `Category` and `Pattern` must referring to the category and the name of the design pattern which this PR is fixing, adding, modifying, etc. The `Label` should be a single keyword indicating the purpose of this contribution, for instance adding a new pattern the label is expected to be given as `Feature` (see github issues labels).
-Last but not least the `Issue` line, which is optional and required only if this PR is attached to a specific issue created in the issues page.
+Last but not least the `Issue` line, which is optional and required only if this PR is related to a specific issue created in the issues page.

 After adding the previous information you can use more lines in free text to describe what this PR is for and provide as much context as possible including perhaps code snippets and links.